 The quickest way to send us your views on a planning application is to submit your comments online.

-If you are submitting your comments online, we recommend drafting your comments in another application first and then copy and paste them into the comment box of the form.
+If you are submitting your comments online, we recommend drafting your comments in another application first and then copying and pasting them into the comment box of the form.
 This will avoid the screen timing out after a period of time.

 Alternatively you can submit your comments: